Smrutirekha10/Anomaly-Detection-Project/README.md

-Overview
+Anomaly Detection in Smartphone Datasets

-This project explores the application of anomaly detection techniques to smartphone datasets in densely populated environments.
-By leveraging both statistical and machine learning methods, we aim to develop a robust model capable of distinguishing between typical and unusual behavior patterns in smartphone usage.
+📌 Project Overview

-Objectives
+This project focuses on implementing anomaly detection techniques on smartphone datasets collected from densely populated environments.
+By leveraging statistical and machine learning methods, we aim to develop a robust model capable of differentiating between normal and anomalous behavior in smartphone usage.

-Detect suspicious activities using smartphone data.
+🎯 Key Objectives

-Identify potential risks in densely populated areas.
+Identify and detect anomalies in smartphone activity data.

-Enhance the understanding of crowd dynamics through anomaly detection.
+Enhance safety and security through anomaly detection.

-Understanding Anomalous Behavior
+Improve our understanding of crowd movement dynamics.

-Anomalous behavior is characterized by deviations from expected patterns in a dataset.
-In a time-series dataset, outliers typically signify anomalies.
-For instance:
+🔍 Understanding Anomalous Behavior

-Non-Anomalous Behavior: A person walking freely in an open space.
+Anomalous behavior refers to deviations from expected patterns in a dataset.
+In a time-series dataset, outliers often represent anomalies.
+Examples include:

-Anomalous Behavior: The same person walking unusually slowly in a crowded environment.
+Normal Behavior: A person walking at a regular pace in an open space.

-By identifying such behavioral shifts, this model can contribute to improved safety measures and insights into human movement patterns.
+Anomalous Behavior: The same person walking significantly slower in a densely crowded area.

-Methodology
+Detecting these behavioral shifts enables improved situational awareness and risk mitigation strategies.

-Data Collection: Aggregating smartphone sensor data from various sources.
+🛠️ Methodology

-Preprocessing: Cleaning and normalizing data for consistency.
+Data Collection: Acquiring smartphone sensor data from relevant sources.

-Feature Engineering: Extracting meaningful features that help in distinguishing normal and anomalous behavior.
+Data Preprocessing: Cleaning, filtering, and normalizing the dataset.

-Model Development: Implementing statistical and machine learning models for anomaly detection.
+Feature Engineering: Extracting relevant features for anomaly detection.

-Evaluation: Testing model performance using various metrics and validation techniques.
+Model Development: Implementing statistical and ML-based anomaly detection models.

-Technologies Used
+Evaluation & Validation: Assessing model performance using appropriate metrics.

-Python
+🏗️ Technologies Used

-Machine Learning (Scikit-Learn, TensorFlow/PyTorch)
+Programming Language: Python

-Statistical Analysis
+Libraries: Scikit-Learn, TensorFlow/PyTorch, Pandas, NumPy

-Time-Series Analysis
+Techniques: Time-Series Analysis, Statistical Modeling, Machine Learning

-Applications
+🌍 Applications

-Security monitoring and threat detection
+Security and threat detection in public spaces.

-Smart city infrastructure optimization
+Smart city infrastructure optimization.

-Human mobility pattern analysis
+Crowd behavior and mobility pattern analysis.